bainiwaj/CS362-004-F2018/projects/bainiwaj/README.md

-This is my assignment 4 submission!
+This is my assignment 5 submission!

-This has code for  random testing techniques applied to adventurer, greathall, and outpost cards
+I am testing teammates code